The Cure for Dental Anxiety

 How will I feel after dental sedation?

-Following IV sedation, it typically takes 24 hours to metabolize the medication.
-During this time, you may experience drowsiness, dry mouth, headaches, nausea, vomiting, and you may have difficulty remembering the procedure.
+Following IV sedation, it typically takes around 24 hours to metabolize the medication.
+During this time, you may experience:

-In addition to following any recommendations from Dr. Klym, you’ll want to refrain from any activities that could physically harm you or another person.
+In addition to following any recommendations from Dr. Klym, you should refrain from any activities that could physically harm you or another person.
 For your safety, you’ll need to have a ride home.
-Stay hydrated and rest as needed.
+It’s essential to stay hydrated and rest as needed.

 Is conscious sedation safer than general anesthesia?